 3) The “grieving-in-the-front-row-at-the-gravesite-with-the-choir-wailing-in-the-background” scene

 5) The “exhorting-his-crying-child-to-always-remember-her-mother” scene

 On the updated Cinematic Narcissism Scale, this sequence falls somewhere between Kevin Costner in 3 Days to Kill and Kevin Costner in Draft Day.
-The last portion with Cross’ crying daughter is particularly nauseating, and just serves as another reminder that child acting is essentially child abuse.
+The last portion with Cross’ crying daughter is particularly repulsive, and it just serves as another reminder that child acting is essentially child abuse.
 When Cross is done sensitively scarring his daughter for life, he immediately heads to the garage to saw off the barrel of his shotgun, always the first step on the road to vigilante justice.
 Cross is a straight-arrow detective with scrupulous morals, but a little girl cried, so the Constitution can go fuck itself.

-Alex Cross was released on an October 2012 weekend when Paranormal Activity 4 was its only new release competition, but it opened at just $11 million (right behind the 4th week take of Hotel Transylvania) and failed to make back its budget in theaters.
+Alex Cross was released on an October 2012 weekend when Paranormal Activity 4 was its only new release competition, but it opened at just $11 million (right behind the fourth-week take of Hotel Transylvania) and failed to make back its budget in theaters.
 There was some initial talk of a sequel, and there is certainly more than enough James Patterson source material to draw from, but any hopes that this would be Perry’s crossover vehicle have long since been sawed off.

-For a full of list of every Dare Daniel movie dating back to 2005, check out my my Letterboxd page.
+For a full of list of every Dare Daniel movie dating back to 2005, check out my Letterboxd page.